Fire Protection Fund

 In order to promote fire prevention and rescue services, an annual fire prevention charge must be paid on any movable or immovable property covered by fire insurance in Finland.

 Anyone carrying out insurance business in Finland is liable to pay the fire prevention charge.
-If the insurance premium is paid to other than the insurer referred to in subsection 1 above, the policyholder and the insurance broker who brokered the insurance are responsible for paying the fire prevention charge.
-The insurance broker is responsible for forwarding the fire prevention charge as stipulated in section 5.
+If the insurance premium is paid to someone other than the insurer, the policyholder and the insurance broker who brokered the insurance are responsible for paying the fire prevention charge.
+The insurance broker is responsible for forwarding the fire prevention charge.

 A foreign European Economic Area (EEA) insurer providing insurance services in Finland on the basis of freedom of services as stipulated separately must have a representative domiciled in Finland for the payment of the fire prevention charge.